Trailblazers: Black Indigenous People of Color (BIPOC) Outdoor Program

 Welcome to Women’s Wilderness and thank you for your interest in our Trailblazers program!
-Trailblazers grew out of a desire to increase the presence of BIWOC (Black, Indigenous, Women of Color) in the outdoors while also providing training to support positive, safe, and successful hiking, backpacking, and camping experiences in outdoor environments.
+Trailblazers grew out of a desire to increase the presence of BIPOC (Black Indigenous People of Color, women or non-binary folks who identify with a women’s community) in the outdoors while also providing training to support positive, safe, and successful hiking, backpacking, and camping experiences in outdoor environments.
 Through completion of Trailblazers, participants will:

 - Gain competence in the outdoors through supported and facilitated outdoor activities and specific skill-building classes